-Now, the campus-wide geothermal system option must be considered as to whether or not is will be a successful implementation into the Penn State Berks Campus.
+Now, the campus-wide geothermal system option must be considered as to whether or not will be a successful implementation into the Penn State Berks Campus.
 First, the success of the system can be determined by the emissions reductions that occur as a result of the system.
 Below, a similar analysis is done, comparing the non-geothermal system for the Berks Campus with the geothermal system retrofit for the campus.
-Below, figure 52 first shows the annual emission for the original campus, at its current state, and then figure 53 shows the annual emission for the geothermal redesign of the campus.
+Figure 51 shows the annual emission for the original campus, at its current state, and then Figure 52 shows the annual emission for the geothermal redesign of the campus.

-Figure 52: Estimated annual emission from the current campus system for Penn State Berks emissions reduction around 27.0% to 27.5% can be found for all of the pollutants in the Berks Campus.
+Figure 51: Estimated annual emissions from the current campus system for Penn State Berks emissions reduction around 27.0% to 27.5% can be found for all of the pollutants in the Berks Campus.